PabloPalaciosAlonso/Fractal-Cluster/README.md

+# Fractal cluster
-# P. Palacios Alonso Fractal cluster
+P. Palacios Alonso 2022.

 fc-Generates a random set of positions of spheres in a fractal cluster.

 In a fractal cluster the number of particles in the cluster and its gyration radius verifies,